 Genome Sequencing Informatics Tools (GS-IT)

-The GS-IT strategy is to invest in existing tools of known utility to make them sufficiently robust, reliable, documented, and supported that they can be readily adopted by most if not all biological or biomedical research laboratories.
-This includes tools to determine sequence quality, alignment, assembly, variant calling, structural variation, variant interpretation, annotation, and others.
-GS-IT also uses innovation such as deployment in the cloud or interactive visualization to ease the path of researchers who seek tools they can successfully use for sequence analysis.
+The GS-IT strategy is to invest in existing tools of known utility to make them robust, reliable, documented, easy to use, and well-supported so that they can be more readily adopted by independent researchers.
+This includes software dedicated to sequence quality, alignment, assembly, variant calling, structural variation, variant interpretation, annotation, and other functions.
+GS-IT also uses innovative strategies such as deployment in the cloud or interactive visualization to ease the path of researchers who are seeking tools they can successfully use for analysis.

 Grantees of the Program

 - Boston College/University of Michigan: Gabor Marth and Goncalo Abecasis

 - University of Southern California: Ting Chen, Ewa Deelman, Jim Knowles